-Fluorescence spectroscopy, also known as fluorometry or spectrofluorometry, is a type of electromagnetic spectroscopy, which analyzes fluorescence from a sample.
-It involves using a beam of light that excites the electrons in molecules of certain compounds and causes them to emit light; typically, but not necessarily, visible light.
-It is a useful technique in many biological (chlorophyll and carotenoid), biochemical (diagnosis of malignancies), and environmental applications.
+Fluorescence spectroscopy, also known as fluorometry or spectrofluorometry, is a type of electromagnetic spectroscopy that analyzes a sample’s fluorescence.
+It involves using a beam of light that excites the electrons in molecules of certain compounds and causes them to emit visible light, typically, but not necessarily.
+It is a valuable technique in many biological (chlorophyll and carotenoid), biochemical (diagnosis of malignancies), and environmental applications.

-For optimal performance, assuming the time-acquisition window is not limited, Avantes recommends our AvaSpec-ULS2048LTEC spectrometer for this application, since it can support long integration times, often exceeding 5 seconds.
-When higher-speed acquisition is required, Avantes recommends the AvaSpec-ULS2048XL back-thinned CCD spectrometer.
-For maximal sensitivity the top model of the SensLine, our AvaSpec-HERO spectrometer is recommended.
+For optimal performance, assuming the time-acquisition window is not limited, Avantes recommends our Sensline spectrometers for this application since they can support long integration times, often exceeding 5 seconds.
+Avantes recommends the AvaSpec-ULS2048XL back-thinned CCD spectrometer when a higher-speed acquisition is required.
+For maximal sensitivity, the top model of the SensLine, our AvaSpec-HERO spectrometer, is recommended.